 This kit contains everything that a DIYer will need to complete a microcement worktop from start to finish.
-It includes fibre glass mesh for strength, a choice of primers – one for absorbent surfaces and one for non-absorbent surfaces.
-Enough MicroDur Base for you to complete 2 base coats.
+It includes fibre glass mesh for strength, a choice of primers and enough MicroDur Base for you to complete 2 base coats.
 MicroDur Base is ideal as it’s one of our strongest, most durable microcements, it’s also easy to mix and apply with a long working time of up to 3 hours.

 Once the MicroDur Base is applied and you’ve given it time to dry, you’ll be applying the Microne Medium.
-Microne Medium is available in either a Stucco Effect or Continuous Effect – so you can be sure you’ll get the look that you want.
+Microne Medium is available in either a Stucco, Continuous or Coarse Effect – so you can be sure you’ll get the look that you want.
 Either way, the Microne Medium is strong and smooth, it’s just the “visual texture” that will vary depending on your choice.